 My goal was to visually tell their incredible story in an intimate fashion and to reveal the faces of the victims of wrongful conviction.
 The two men, their families and friends, are individuals mostly invisible and silenced into oblivion in this rural area of Mississippi, where communities are often isolated and living in poverty.
 This project brings to light this environment, and gives a voice to my subjects with short interviews.
 The book includes a text detailing the cases by Mississippi Innocence Project director, Tucker Carrington.

 I am pleased to announce that our book, "Levon and Kennedy: Mississippi Innocence Project", will be released on March 27 2018, thanks to the support of Olivier Renaud-Clement, the Shoen Foundation, PowerHouse Books and Meridian Printing.
-Stay tuned for our book launch at Hauser and Wirth, NYC on April 12 and other upcoming events.
+Book launch at Hauser and Wirth, Chelsea, NYC on April 12, 2018, 6 to 8 pm.
+Talk at BMCC, CUNY on April 18, 2018, 5 to 8 pm.